kamilczerw/projects/kamhome/src/network/index.md

 ## VLAN

 You may be wondering what the hell is `VLAN` and why do I need it.
 Don't worry about it now, everything will be clarified in the [VLAN chapter](vlan.md).
-But first let's have a look at how the network topology.
+But let's have a look the network topology first.